-Visiting the Top of the Rock is on many tourists' must-do lists but really, we city dwellers should put it on our bucket lists, too.
-Even though I'm a New York-native and had always heard about the Top of the Rock's amazing views, I'd never visited...until now.
+Visiting the Top of the Rock Observation Deck is on many tourists' must-do lists, but even locals should put it on our bucket lists.
+As a New York-native and I had always heard about the Top of the Rock's amazing views, but I'd never visited...until now.
+I scooped out the best tips for visitng Rockefeller Center and Top of the Rock with kids.

 After our trip, my husband remarked that the Top of the Rock experience was similar to visiting the Empire State Building—only better.
 The Top of the Rock is less claustrophobic and frenzied, the staff is super-friendly and the panoramic views are incredible, especially from the 70th floor (a.k.a. the top).